 Carl Sonny Leyland was born & raised on the South Coast of England.
 As a child he was drawn to the American music which he heard on LP records his father would play.
 At age 15 Leyland discovered boogie woogie when he heard a school friend working through a written arrangement of a tune called JD's Boogie Woogie (Marvin Wright).
 Leyland went on to fully explore the piano blues genre, becoming an authority on early & obscure styles.

 Expanding his repertoire to include ragtime & early jazz styles, this enabled him to become part of the traditional jazz scene around Los Angeles & San Diego.
 In June of 2003, the Carl Sonny Leyland Trio was formed with drummer Hal Smith & bassist Marty Eggers.
-There was a natural synergy between the three that a recording of their first performance was good enough to issue on a cd (Broadway Boogie - now out of print).
+There was a natural synergy between the three that a recording of their first performance was good enough to issue on a cd.
 Their versatile combination has proven successful over the years.
-They have recorded seven cds to date (including a collaboration with Nathan James & Ben Hernandez) & continue to work steadily on the festival scene.
+They have recorded seven cds to date & continue to work steadily on the festival scene.
 (Jeff Hamilton replaced Hal Smith as drummer).

 Leyland's playing displays an infectious spontaneity, providing plenty of surprises for the listener.
 While he possesses the necessary vocabulary to pay tribute to the greats of old, he refuses to limit himself to this & prefers to let each performance be an opportunity to say something new.
 Visit his website at www.carlsonnyleyland.com